 Now that we are acquainted with the five stages of a customer journey, it’s time for a friendly reminder.
 While mapping customer journeys, don’t forget your company’s goals.
 The goals of your business divisions, teams, and even individual employees culminate in creating an organizational culture.
 Business owners must verify their overall objectives are aligned with customers’ objectives.
 Customers will create demand for upsells and expansions when they are successful and help your business grow.

-Solving problems and fulfilling needs isn’t enough to satisfy today’s customers.
-You must ensure that you meet their expectations and provide additional value through your offer.
-Customers evaluate your brand and your offer to other brands (competitors) in the market.
+Solving problems and fulfilling needs aren’t enough to satisfy today’s customers.
+You must meet their expectations and provide additional value through your offer.
+Customers evaluate your brand and your offer to other brands (competitors).

 Such behavior may be frustrating for you (as well as other businesses facing a similar situation), and that is understandable because the evaluation process presents itself as an additional hurdle for sales teams.
 Nevertheless, if your brand emerges as the least risky option, customers proceed with